Gas in the Digestive Tract

 Gas in your digestive tract is caused by 2 things:

 • Swallowing air (aerophagia).
 This can happen when you eat or drink too quickly, chew gum, smoke, or wear loose dentures.
 Having postnasal drip can also cause this.
 Most air that you swallow leaves your stomach when you burp or belch.
 Some of the gas that is left is absorbed into your small intestine.
 A small amount goes into the large intestine.
-It is passed through your rectum.
+It's passed through your rectum.

 • Breaking down of some undigested foods by good bacteria found in the large intestine (colon).
 Carbohydrates are nutrients found in sugar, starches, and fiber.
 Some carbohydrates are not digested or absorbed in your small intestine.
-When food is not digested it passes into your large intestine.
+When food is not digested, it passes into your large intestine.
 The undigested food is then broken down into small parts by good bacteria in your colon.
 This process makes hydrogen and carbon dioxide.
-In some cases it also makes methane gases.
+In some cases, it also makes methane gases.
 These gases are passed through your rectum.

 Foods that often cause gas